 This leads to not only greater resonance in your email marketing campaigns, but stronger affinity too.
 If your customers think you’re just like them, they’re more likely to feel loyal to your brand.
-Remember, 78% of customers believe that businesses that deliver custom content care more about their needs.
+Remember, 80% of customers think that companies providing custom content are more interested in building positive relationships with them.

 Using your data analytics, you can determine what kind of language or content your audience will respond best to.
 For instance, if you know you have a younger audience, you might try more emojis and slang in your content.
 Chairish uses words like “Faves” and “Crushing” to make their message more playful: